crimx/value-enhancer/src/collections/README.md

 # Reactive Collections

-Reactive collections are a set of classes that extend the native JavaScript collections.
-Making changes of the collections observable.
+The Reactive Collections are a group of classes that expand on the built-in JavaScript collections, allowing changes to the collections to be observed.
+See [docs](https://value-enhancer.js.org/modules/collections.html) for API details.

 ```ts
 import {